-One Out of Three Paths to Wealth
+One of Only Four Paths to Wealth

-Traditional savings strategies are usually the primary choice (coupled with real estate) for W2 employees who lack entrepreneurial dreams.
+To do this, traditional savings strategies are usually the primary choice (coupled with real estate) for W2 employees who lack entrepreneurial dreams.
 Entrepreneurs will typically build wealth through their business, and park that wealth in paper assets or real estate.

-There’s no such thing as one-size-fits-all when it comes to wealth planning.
-It’s a very personal choice.
+Let me reiterate: There is no such thing as one-size-fits-all when it comes to wealth planning.
+It's a very personal choice.

 How fast you want to achieve your wealth goals through savings (7 years?
 40 years?) is purely a lifestyle choice and a statement of your personal values and priorities.
 The paths you choose to realize your financial dreams should reflect your life situation.

-The thing to note about paper asset savings plans is they’re governed by specific mathematical rules and limitations.
-If you want to break out of those mathematical rules and get more creative, then you must include the other two asset categories – real estate and business.
+The thing to note about paper asset savings plans is they're governed by specific mathematical rules and limitations.
+If you want to break out of those mathematical rules and get more creative, then you must include the other two asset categories—real estate and business.

-… which is why they will be subjects of future articles, so stay tuned.
+…which is why they will be subjects of future articles, so stay tuned.

 Let me know how I can help.